floschliep/NSURLSession-SynchronousTask/README.md

 NSURLSession+SynchronousTask
 ============================

-`NSURLSession+SynchronousTask` is an NSURLSession category which brings NSURLConnection-like (remember `sendSynchronousRequest:returningResponse:error:`?) synchronous tasks to NSURLSession.
+`NSURLSession+SynchronousTask` is an `NSURLSession` category which brings `NSURLConnection`-like (remember `sendSynchronousRequest:returningResponse:error:`?) synchronous tasks to `NSURLSession`.

-Internally the category uses GCD to wait for the tasks to finish and `NSURLSession`'s shared instance `sharedSession` to perform the tasks.
+Internally the category uses GCD to wait for the tasks to finish.

 ## Installation